LilGreenGuy/Household/README.md

 Welcome to Household.
 I originally created this project in order to better learn more passport, express.js, and MongoDB and decided a good way to do it would be to make an expense tracker for my girlfriend and I to use to track our shared expenses.

 Household lets users add expenses to their 'Household' every month, such as rent, power bills, etc. There's really two main screens so far, users have an show screen for their Household and they have a screen to add and view whatever various expenses may come up every month.

+The background used in the web app is from unsplash.
+I don't know why I went with a random cityscape like I did, maybe budgeting makes me think of being a bigtime CEO in a tall skyscraper?
+Who knows.

-##### The Household show page is divided into four sections.
+### The Household show page is divided into four sections.

 The first section is headed with the name of the Household if the user submitted one, otherwise the default is "Home".
 Then under that, it shows the address of the Household.
 Over to the right of this container there is Then under that, it shows a graph plotting your current monthly expenses versus your average monthly income based off of your yearly salary.
 Colors are currently blue for the expenses, and red for the user's salary.
 Subject to change.